Hot Dog (1930 film)

 Hot Dog is a 1930 animated short film produced by Max Fleischer and directed by Dave Fleischer.
 The film, which was originally released by Paramount Pictures on March 29, 1930 (also having been copyrighted the same day).
 Part of the Talkartoons cartoon series, it is the first cartoon to feature Bimbo, who is sent to court for chasing girls.
 The title refers to a North American exclamation slang for "An expression of delight".
+Under United States copyright law, the short entered the US public domain on January 1, 2026.

 Plot

+Bimbo playing "St. Louis Blues" on his banjo.

 Bimbo tries to charm girls with his car, but the only one who accepts his attentions turns out to be an ugly lion-esque crone.
 As the car digs a hole in the road in order to escape, a police officer and his horse start to pursue Bimbo.
 Meanwhile, Bimbo tries to woo another girl, by having the car catch her with the seat.
 Bimbo's attempts to kiss the girl end up with the flower in her hat turning into a fist that strikes him in the head.
 And as the girl gets away, her shoes turning into roller skates, while Bimbo is caught by the police when he tries to get the girl back.
 Bimbo tries to evade the cop, but ends up crossing paths with a marching band that leads him to court.
 As the trial begins, Bimbo brings out his banjo, and starts to play "St. Louis Blues", and the people in the room (and even a justice painting) end up dancing to the tune while he sings out his testimony, using the judge's beard as a banjo as well.
 After the song ends, Bimbo bounces on his banjo, using it like a unicycle to leave the court house.